Home page logo

 Usage and Examples

-Script scanning phase is normally done in combination with a port scan, because scripts may be run or not run depending on the port states found by the scan.
+Script scanning is normally done in combination with a port scan, because scripts may be run or not run depending on the port states found by the scan.
 With the -sn option it is possible to run a script scan without a port scan, only host discovery.
 In this case only host scripts will be eligible to run.
 To run a script scan with neither a host discovery nor a port scan, use the -Pn -sn options together with -sC or --script.
 Every host will be assumed up and still only host scripts will be run.
-This technique is useful for scripts like whois that only use the remote system's address and don't require it to be up.
+This technique is useful for scripts like whois-ip that only use the remote system's address and don't require it to be up.

 Scripts are not run in a sandbox and thus could accidentally or maliciously damage your system or invade your privacy.
 Never run scripts from third parties unless you trust the authors or have carefully audited the scripts yourself.